mlswg/mls-architecture/draft-ietf-mls-architecture.md

-associated with an identifier, it is easy to correlate the token with a second request to the company operating the push-notification system to get information about the device, which is often linked with a real identity via a cloud account, a credit card or other information.
+associated with an identifier, it is easy to correlate the token with a second request to the company operating the push-notification system to get information about the device, which is often linked with a real identity via a cloud account, a credit card, or other information.

 > **RECOMMENDATION:** If stronger privacy guarantees are needed with regard to
 > the push notification provider, the client can choose to periodically connect